XavierTM/crawler-prerender/README.md

 In general, the package crawls your web pages, get the Javascript to generate content, runs it, then saves the HTML content to show search engine crawlers.
 When a search engine crawls your website, it the serves it the prerendered HTML.
 Normal clients will still receives normal SPA content.

 ### Backend
-The npm package that has two components
+The npm package has two components

 #### Prerendering function
 This function generates HTML from your page Javascript and saves it to the file system.
 All you need to do is pass a path to the resource, and it will generate the HTML.